Devean George

-Early life and college
+Early life

+Devean Jamar George was born on August 29, 1977, in Minneapolis, Minnesota.
 He attended high school at Benilde-St. Margaret's School in St. Louis Park, Minnesota, where he played basketball.

+College career

-During his college career at Augsburg College, George was named Minnesota Intercollegiate Athletic Conference Most Valuable Player two consecutive years (1997–98 and 1998–99), and set school records as a senior by scoring 770 points and averaging 27.5 ppg in leading Augsburg to 24–4 record and the NCAA Division III tournament for the second year in a row.
+George attended Augsburg College.
+He was named Minnesota Intercollegiate Athletic Conference Most Valuable Player two consecutive years (1997–98 and 1998–99), and set school records as a senior by scoring 770 points and averaging 27.5 ppg in leading Augsburg to 24–4 record and the NCAA Division III tournament for the second year in a row.

 George grew up in Near North, Minneapolis.

 Professional career

 Los Angeles Lakers (1999–2006)

-George was taken by the Los Angeles Lakers with the 23rd overall pick of the 1999 NBA Draft, and showed considerable promise, especially by his third season where his hustle, outside shooting, and defense made him a key substitute and he appeared in every single game.
+George was taken by the Los Angeles Lakers with the 23rd overall pick of the 1999 NBA draft, and showed considerable promise, especially by his third season where his hustle, outside shooting, and defense made him a key substitute and he appeared in every single game.
 George was a contributor to the Los Angeles Lakers three straight championship seasons, playing a solid role as a reserve behind Rick Fox.
 The Lakers gave him a contract extension in 2002 as a result and over the years, his effort, defensive activity, three-point shooting, and willingness to do what the Lakers required of him endeared him to many Laker fans.

 Dallas Mavericks (2006–2009)

 George signed a two-year $4.2 million contract with the Dallas Mavericks as a free agent in August 2006 and as the season continued he gained coach Avery Johnson's trust and became more integral to the Mavericks' gameplan.

 After the end of the 2006–07 NBA season, George became an unrestricted free agent.
 The Mavericks gave him and his agent a chance to opt in or opt out of a possible second season with the Mavericks at $2.16 m.
-As of June 30, George decided to opt out of a second season with the Mavericks but eventually, with no other choices, re-signed on July 9 to a $2.5 million deal.
+On June 30, George decided to opt out of a second season with the Mavericks but eventually, with no other choices, re-signed on July 9 to a $2.5 million deal.

-In February 2008, George received a lot of publicity when he refused to be included as part of a larger trade which would have sent Jason Kidd to the Mavericks and George to the New Jersey Nets.
-The trade was ultimately completed without George being part of it.
+In February 2008, George received a lot of publicity when he refused to be included as part of a larger trade which would have sent Jason Kidd to the Mavericks and George, alongside six other players, to the New Jersey Nets.
+The trade was ultimately completed without George being part of it, with George being replaced by Trenton Hassell.

 On March 11, 2009, George injured his right knee in a game against the Portland Trail Blazers.
 On March 27, George had arthroscopic surgery to remove loose fragments of cartilage from the injured knee.
 George had the option to become a free agent at the end of the season, but chose to exercise his player option to remain with the team.